ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

 ![Create a proxy for API exposed by microservice](/Images/central/hybrid_env_proxy_demo.gif)

-You can test the API proxy in AMPLIFY Central UI or using a REST client.
+You can test the API proxy in Amplify Central UI or using a REST client.
 The following example uses `curl` to send a `GET` request to the `/list` endpoint:

 Example: